gardenjs/docs/src/routes/(documentation)/docs/stories/stories.md

 # Stories

-To define stories, you now need to add "examples" to the `foo.das.js` file..
-This could look like the following:
+The stories are defined outside the components in the **foo.das.js** registry files.
+These files have already been created for the <a href="/docs/get-started/output">output of the components</a>.
+To define stories, you now need to add `examples` here as shown in the example below.

+Created stories are available for selection in the “Examples” tab of the panel below the component.

+## Stories example

+The **foo.das.js** file, in this example **Sectionintro.das.js**:

 ```js
 export default {